webxdc/webxdc_docs/src/tips_and_tricks.md

 When you open the webxdc a floating button will appear in a corner, tap it to see the developer tools.

-## Debugging inside Deltachat
+## Debugging Inside Deltachat

-### Debug your webxdc content in Android via Chrome DevTools
+### Debug Your webxdc Content in Android via Chrome DevTools

 1. enable webView debugging in delta chat settings `Settings` > `Advanced` > `Developer Mode`: <img alt="image of andvanced screen" src="images/android_remote_debug_enable.png" style="max-height:40vh" />
 1. enable developer mode and ADB debugging on your device _(go to system settings, device info, spam click on build number until there is a toast telling you that you are now a "Developer", then go into the developer menu that just appeared and enable "ADB debugging", see also [android docs: Enable ADB debugging on your device](https://developer.android.com/studio/command-line/adb#Enabling))._